jovv/docker-airflow/README.md

 - Login : airflow
 - Password : airflow

 For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
-By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
+By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key across containers.
 To generate a fernet_key :

-    docker run datarods/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"
+    docker run jochenvandevoorde/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"

 ## Configuring Airflow